philipahlberg/runway/README.md

 # Runway
-A modern router for building single-page applications with web components.
+A modern, framework-agnostic router for building single-page applications with web components.

 ## Warning
 Runway has not reached 1.0 yet, and so the API is unstable.
 Expect breaking changes between minor versions until 1.0.